Everything You Need to Know

 How much does it cost?

-The cost for the 7 day session is $500 due on day 3 in cash or check at which time the results will be obvious.
+The cost for the 7 day session is $525 per child due on day 3 in cash, check or venmo (@swimtojen). $50 Deposit is due at the time of sign up via venmo.

 Do parents get in the pool?